Dr. Zachary Stewart

 He also serves as the Program Manager for the “Sustainable Opportunities to Improve Livelihoods with Soils (SOILS) Consortium” which aims to be the global leader in developing and implementing soil health and fertility enhancing innovations across the developing world.
 The vision of the SOILS Consortium is to improve the health and fertility of soils as the foundation for nutritious food production and resilient and sustainable livelihoods.
 Dr. Stewart is passionate about international research and working with smallholder farmers to use agriculture as a pathway out of poverty.

 He is especially passionate about increasing the adoption rate of scientific innovations.
-He has conducted extensive research across sub-Saharan Africa and Southeast Asia on agronomic and human health topics and has active research in Senegal, Burkina Faso, Tanzania, and Cambodia.
+He has conducted extensive research across sub-Saharan Africa and Southeast Asia on agronomic and human health topics and has active research in Senegal, Burkina Faso, Niger, Tanzania, Ethiopia, and Cambodia.
 The 2008 recipient of the John Chrystal Award from the World Food Prize Foundation, Zach has been able to use his multidisciplinary background to advance agricultural production while keeping in mind the well-being of those impacted.

 - Ph.D.
 Soil Science and Crop Physiology: University of Nebraska